Valentino Ready-to-Wear runway collections: Fall 2017

 The Valentino Ready-to-Wear Fall 2017 Collection was presented on March 5, 2017, by creative director Pierpaolo Piccioli.
 The designer cited disparate inspirations: Victoriana and the Memphis eighties design movement; the former influenced the silhouette with long, high-waisted and high-neck blouses with romanticism; and the latter influenced the palette and graphic patterns.

 The majority of the collection featured long dresses and evening gowns.
 The palette included black, green, red, blue, and pink.
 Fabrications varied from lace, tulle, and chiffon to leather, velvet, sequins, and wool.
-The collection was accessorized by coral necklaces, knigh-high boots, military boots, mink sandals, and chain strap handbags.
+The collection was accessorized by coral necklaces, knee-high boots, military boots, mink sandals, and chain strap handbags.

 There were 61 looks in the collection.
 Skylar Tartz opened the show, while Faretta closed it.
 Elisabeth von Thurn und Taxis, Kate Mara, Kate Foley, Laure Hériard Dubreuil, Hannah Bronfman, Virginie Ledoyen, Natalia Vodianova, Kristin Scott Thomas, and Christian Louboutin attended the show.

 Spring 2018

 The Valentino Ready-to-Wear Spring 2018 Collection was presented on October 1, 2017, by creative director Pierpaolo Piccioli in the courtyard of the Lycee Carnot.
-The collection was partially inspired by the Apollo moon landing.
+The collection was partially inspired by the Apollo Moon landing.

 As told to Vogue Runway, "I wanted to get back something of the glamour of the '80s that Mr. Valentino did so well," Piccioli said.

-During a preview with WWD, Piccioli talked about the moon as a physical place, "Where you can find what's lost in the heart, this romantic idea of the moon, the moon as a second chance."
+During a preview with WWD, Piccioli talked about the Moon as a physical place, "Where you can find what's lost in the heart, this romantic idea of the moon, the moon as a second chance."
 Piccioli also cited the Renaissance poem, The Frenzy of Orlando, as an inspiration.

 "I was very impressed by the part when Orlando loses his mind for love, and his best friend has to go to the moon to recover his sanity," Piccioli told British Vogue in a preview at Place Vendôme.
 "It's important, because the moon is the place where you can find what is lost in the heart.
 I like this idea of the moon as a second opportunity."

 The season's silhouettes included luxe sportswear pieces such as parkas, anoraks, silver sweatshirts, and cargo pants, but there were also trapeze short dresses, apron dresses, and romantic dresses.
 The palette included blush, pistachio, lavender, yellow, burgundy, fuchsia, white, and black.

 The collection featured 76 looks.
 Cosima Fritz opened the runway presentation, while Ratner closed it.
 Valentino Garavani, Zoey Deutch, Emily Robinson, Alexa Chung, Arizona Muse, Jeanne Damas, Emily Ratajkowski, Carla Bruni, Aymeline Valade, Robin Wright, Hopper Penn, Alber Elbaz, Stefano Tonchi, Marion Cotillard, and Natalia Vodianova attended the show.